lesquel/mesaYa_Res/docs/controller-permission-plan.md

 ## Objective

-Define the controller architecture and RBAC/resource-scoping strategy for the Mesa Ya API, ensuring security, scalability, and maintainability while preserving a clear separation of concerns.
+Define the controller architecture and RBAC/resource-scoping strategy for the MesaYa API, ensuring security, scalability, and maintainability while preserving a clear separation of concerns.

 ## Key Concepts